algoni/domainadd/README.md

 # domainadd.sh

 Easily add a domain into your /etc/hosts file, nice for development with vhosts.
+All credit goes to artheus for his answer on [Ubuntu forums](http://ubuntuforums.org/showthread.php?t=1419032).

 ## Installation